Grimlix/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/README.md

 **3.1 Provide the docker log output for each of the containers:  `ha`, `s1` and `s2`.
 Put your logs in the `logs` directory you created in the previous task.**

-Tous les logs sont dans le dossier demandé.
+Tous les logs sont dans le dossier demandé : https://github.com/Grimlix/Teaching-HEIGVD-AIT-2020-Labo-Docker/tree/master/logs/task3.

 **3.2 Provide the logs from the `ha` container gathered directly from the `/var/log/serf.log` file present in the container.
 Put the logs in the `logs` directory in your repo.**

-Tous les logs sont dans le dossier demandé.
+Tous les logs sont dans le dossier demandé : https://github.com/Grimlix/Teaching-HEIGVD-AIT-2020-Labo-Docker/blob/master/logs/task3/s1_logs.

 ## Task 4 - Use a template engine to easily generate configuration files